mdn/content/files/en-us/games/techniques/3d_on_the_web/webxr/index.md

 ## The future of WebXR

-It's happening — consumer devices are on the market right now, and we already have JavaScript APIs to support them on the web.
-All we need now is a widely-adopted, stable specification, good UX and UI, better hardware, and more tools and libraries — and all of that is on the horizon.
+Consumer devices are available on the market, and we have JavaScript APIs to support them on the web.
+As hardware becomes more affordable and the ecosystem matures, developers can focus on building experiences through good UX and UI.
 It's the perfect time to dive in and experiment with WebXR.

 ## See also